 Common Signs in Dogs

-You can notice carpal hyperextension by watching how your dog moves.
-Vets see many signs in dogs with this problem:
+You can often notice carpal hyperextension by watching how your dog loads the front limb.
+Common signs include:

 Why Use a Carpal Hyperextension Dog Brace?